UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 We will learn and reinforce git commands.
 We will learn how to:

 * Start a git repository
-* The importance of a .gitignore file
 * Configure git and the git configuration options
 * Check for changed files
 * See the changes
 * See a log of changes
 * Stage files whose changes you want to track
 * Commit the changes to the git repository
-* Push changes to Github for all the world to see

 You should be in the `basic-git` folder created during the workshop setup.
 Use `pwd` to check to make sure you are there.